-The Government’s full guidance on what the new measures that have been introduced mean for you can be found here.
+The Government’s full Covid-19 guidance can be found here.

 Racing Welfare has introduced Covid-19 emergency grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.
 We have also introduced Self-Isolation grants for anyone who has been impacted financially as a result of being required to self-isolate.